MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-partner-center/legacy/live-create-and-test-creators-title.md

 ms.localizationpriority: medium
 ---

-# Create an app and publish it for testing, for Creators
+# Creating an app and publishing it for testing, for Creators

 ## Introduction